Couples walked through Central Park in pairs; homeless men and women lounged in the grass, and joggers took advantage of the beautiful day.

 "I told you, I've had to know these things to live as long as I have."

-Harry shook his head mockingly, "Ah, poor, naive Sherif.
+Harry shook his head mockingly, "Ah, poor, naive Seraph.
 Just because the Agents are useless doesn't mean that more informed individuals don't know where your little Chosen One is."

 Harry scoffed, cutting him off, "Those geezers won't deal with this little hornet until he makes a nest in their bedroom, and even then they'll be slow about it.
 Why do you think I'm still alive?"

-"That's a good question," Sherif muttered, not looking at all reassured.
+"That's a good question," Seraph muttered, not looking at all reassured.

 Harry ignored him, instead watching as the breeze program played with a falling leaf, buffeting it like a cat played with a dangling string, before letting it settle to the ground.

 The conversation was obviously over, but Seraph was hesitant to leave.
 No matter what he said, Harry Potter was a lot more well-informed than even he knew.
 He had friends everywhere, and this could be his only chance in a while to pick his brain, if only he wasn't so damn evasive!